Nations Run to God – Isaiah 55

 And the Holy One of Israel;

-It will be a time of great restoration and peace.
-Both Isaiah and Micah tell us that global weapons of war will no longer be needed, and some will be converted into farming tools.
-Prosperity, equality, and justice will be the rule, dishonesty and violence will be put away.
+The aftermath of this Day of the Lord will be a time of great restoration and peace.
+Both Isaiah and the prophet Micah tell us that global weapons of war will no longer be needed, and many will be converted for useful purpose, such as into farming tools.
+Prosperity, equality, and justice will be be the rule; dishonesty and violence will be put down once and for all.

-We can hardly imagine this all happening today.
-It seems so otherworldly.
-But then again, it is of another world – God’s kingdom.
+We can hardly imagine this happening today.
+It seems so unreal and otherworldly.
+But, in fact, it is of another world – God’s kingdom of heaven.
+And it will be as real as God Himself, unseen for now, but very present in our lives.

-But it is important to take time to consider God and our eternal future.
-As someone has said, eternity is not just trillions of years, it is trillions of trillions of years, and that is just the beginning.
-That helps to put life in perspective and shows the importance of using our limited time here wisely today.
+It is very important to take the time to consider God and our eternal future.
+As someone has said, eternity is not just trillions of years, it is trillions of trillions of years, and that is just to get to the the beginning.
+Examining our life in this perspective illustrates the importance faith and of using our limited time here wisely for God’s purposes today.

 Scripture tells us that most people who see the returning Christ will mourn.
-That is because they have hardly given God a thought throughout their days and will not be ready.
+That is because they have hardly given God a thought in their days and will not be ready.
 Jesus told a parable in Matthew 25 about ten virgins who were awaiting a bridegroom in the night, a reference to Jesus’ return.
 Five of the virgins were wise and five foolish.
 The wise ones were spiritually ready, with oil to light their lamps when the bridegroom arrived in the night.
-The five foolish ones had not been ready, and when he came, they needed to go buy some oil.
+The five foolish ones had not been ready, and when the bridegroom came, they needed to go buy some oil.
 By the time they had purchased oil for their lamps, the bridegroom had already come and gone, accompanied by the five wise ones.
-It is so important to be ready for the Lord.
+It is so important for us to be ready for the Lord now, for there is no guarantee that we will have the time to get ready later.

-When Jesus comes and people finally come to their senses and see the truth, they will run, not walk, to be with Him.
-But it is not wise to wait.
+When Jesus returns and people come to their senses and see the truth, they will run, not walk, to be with Him.
+But it is wise not to wait.
 Christ is all around us today through the presence of the Holy Spirit.
 The Father loves us and is reaching out to draw us to Himself.
-When we receive Christ in our hearts and believe that He died for us and that the Father raised Him from the dead, we will receive the gift of the Holy Spirit in our heart.
-We are sealed by Him for eternity as we seek to follow Him day by day.
-We know God is real by His presence within us and around us, and that His word and all His generous promises are true.
+When we receive Christ in our hearts, and believe that He died for us and that the Father raised Him from the dead, we receive the gift of the Holy Spirit in our heart.
+We are sealed by Him for eternity by faith as we seek to follow Him day by day.
+We know that God is real by His presence within us and around us, by His word, and by the many evidences we see when our eyes become opened.
+All of His generous promises are true, and nations will run to God to receive them.

 Reflection

-God tells us in His word that Jesus will return on the clouds of heaven one day.
-Do you believe HIm?
+God’s word tells us clearly that Jesus will return one day on the clouds of heaven.
+Do you believe this?

-Father, we surrender to You and to Jesus.
-Confirm Your generous promises in our hearts and help us to be busy about Your work, even as we labor to do our own.
-Grant us strength, faith, and favor through the Holy Spirit, and seal us for the day when we will see Christ coming on the clouds of heaven.
-May that be a day of great joy and celebration for us, and not a day of mourning because we are not ready.
+Father God, we surrender our lives to You and to Jesus.
+Confirm Your generous promises in our hearts and help us to be busy about Your work, even as we labor for our own.
+Grant us the strength, faith, and favor that we need each day through the power of Holy Spirit.
+Seal us for the day when we will see Christ in person, coming on the clouds of heaven.
+May that be a day of great joy and celebration for us, not a day of mourning because we were not ready and walking in faith.
+Bless us to be a blessing.
 In Jesus’ name we pray, Amen.